reactwg/react-native-releases/docs/guide-release-process.md

 Starting from React Native 0.80, the **Publish Release** action will generate a changelog PR such as `changelog/v0.80.0-rc.0` for you.

-Reformat and stylize the modified `CHANGELOG.md` on that branch based on previous changelog PRs, then get the PR approved, and merge it to `main`.
+Reformat and re-style the modified `CHANGELOG.md` on that branch based on previous changelog PRs.
+Then, a Meta engineer should:
+1. import the PR in the Meta internal system,
+2. get the resulting diff approved,
+3. land the diff into `main`.

 If it fails, you can generate the updated changelog manually and then open a PR from `main` manually after similar reformatting: